YunjaeLee/test_kohn/Readme.txt

-This reposity is linked with yunjae@yonsei.sscc.uos.ac.kr
+This repository is linked with yunjae@yonsei.sscc.uos.ac.kr